 Signal Corps: The Emergency – History of the Signal Corps up till Pearl Harbor.
 By Dulaney Terrett from The Center of Military History

 The American Home Front: A Review by Tim O’Neill– A cultural review of the home front before the war and during.
 Includes political life, The Depression, travel, towns and cities, amusement, people, and trivia.
-I’m unsure of the credentials of Tom, but it seems to be a good intro primer.
-See also: Who were you before the war, which helps set up a persona.
+I’m unsure of Tom’s credentials, but it seems to be a good intro primer.

 Below are some Tables of organization and Equipment that outline the personnel, equipment, and organization of various types of units.
 For reenacting purposes, it’s doubtful you’ll ever have this all (and it’s doubtful in WW2 the units in question ever did), but it’s a general guideline on what to aim for.